-The Rubschlager building will accommodate the projected growth of the University's Medical programs and need across the campus.
-It brings together health care providers across many different fields of study, from internists and medical oncologists to psychologists and social workers, for clinical trials and new treatment options.
+Named after longtime Rush donors and patients, the Joan and Paul Rubschlager Building will be the hospital group’s first outpatient center to solely focus on cancer and neuroscience treatment.
+At 488,000 sf, the facility will serve for the projected growth of the University’s Medical programs and projection of need across the campus.
+With clinical trials for new treatment options, the facility will bring together health care providers across many different fields of study, ranging from internists and medical oncologists to psychologists and social workers.

 Digging Connecting Tunnel Below Ashland Avenue